kevinarnmark/DD2358-Assignment-III/README.md

 ```

 ## Building and running benchmark
-Building and running the benchmark up to a matrix size of 1000 can be done with:
+Building and running the benchmark up to a matrix size of 500 can be done with:
 ```
 $ mkdir data
 $ make
-$ ./scripts/benchmark.sh 1000
+$ ./scripts/benchmark.sh 500
 ```
 The data is stored in the directory data (2 files, naive and oblas)
 To plot these using gnuplot (install with sudo apt-get install gnuplot)
 ```
-$ gnuplot plot.gp
+$ gnuplot scripts/plot.gp
 ```
 The resulting graphs are called bench_result_time.png & bench_result_FLOPS.png and can be found in the data directory.